This tutorial covers:

 Automating application deployment using CircleCI

-Now that you were able to deploy the CDK application manually using the command line, automate the workflow so that the infrastructure changes can be packaged and deployed automatically every time you push code to the main branch.
-To automate the deployments you will need to:
+Now that we were able to deploy the CDK application manually using the command line, let us automate the workflow so that the infrastructure changes could be packaged and deployed automatically every time you push code to the main branch.
+We essentially need to do the following to automate the deployments:

 - Update .gitignore